SerCom-KC/cartoon-network-schedule/next-showings.md

 ### Friday, June 8th
 06:00AM Steven Universe - The Test
 06:15AM Ben 10 - Half-Sies
+06:30AM Teen Titans Go! - Fish Water; TV Knight
 07:00AM Unikitty! - Kickflip McPuppycorn
 07:15AM Craig of the Creek - Too Many Treasures
 07:30AM Craig of the Creek - The Curse; The Future is Cardboard
 08:00AM Unikitty! - Super Amazing Raft Adventure
+08:15AM Teen Titans Go! - Booby Trap House
+08:30AM Teen Titans Go! - Inner Beauty of a Cactus; BBSFBDAY!
 09:00AM Unikitty! - Tasty Heist
 09:15AM The Amazing World of Gumball - The Check
 09:30AM The Amazing World of Gumball - The Love; The Pest
 10:00AM Unikitty! - Buggin' Out
+10:15AM Teen Titans Go! - Croissant
+10:30AM Teen Titans Go! - Spice Game; I'm the Sauce
+11:00AM Unikitty! - Chair
+11:15AM Teen Titans Go! - Hey You, Don't Forget About Me in Your Memory
+11:30AM Teen Titans Go! - The Fourth Wall; Accept the Next Proposition You Hear
+12:00PM Unikitty! - Kickflip McPuppycorn
 12:15PM The Amazing World of Gumball - The Fuss
-12:30PM The Amazing World of Gumball - The Outside; The Sucker
+12:30PM The Amazing World of Gumball - The Sucker; The Outside
+01:00PM Unikitty! - Super Amazing Raft Adventure
+02:00PM Unikitty! - Tasty Heist
+03:00PM Unikitty! - Buggin' Out
 03:15PM OK K.O.!
 Let's Be Heroes - Do You Have Any More in the Back?
 03:30PM OK K.O.!
 Let's Be Heroes - My Dad Can Beat up Your Dad; Let's Have a Stakeout
+04:00PM Unikitty! - Chair
 04:15PM The Amazing World of Gumball - The Internet
 04:30PM The Amazing World of Gumball - The World; The Finale
+05:00PM Unikitty! - Kickflip McPuppycorn
 05:15PM Craig of the Creek - Dog Decider
 05:30PM Craig of the Creek - You're It; The Final Book
+06:00PM Unikitty! - Super Amazing Raft Adventure
+07:00PM Unikitty! - Tasty Heist
 07:15PM We Bare Bears - Losing Ice
-07:30PM We Bare Bears - Cellie; Fashion Bears
+07:30PM We Bare Bears - Fashion Bears; Cellie

 ### Saturday, June 9th
 06:00AM Apple & Onion - A New Life; The Perfect Team
 06:30AM Apple & Onion - Tips; Falafel's Fun Day
 07:00AM The Amazing World of Gumball - The Ollie; The Apprentice
-07:30AM The Amazing World of Gumball - The Hug
+07:30AM The Amazing World of Gumball - The Catfish; The Hug
-12:00PM Ben 10 - Xingo's Back; Bounty Ball
+12:00PM Ben 10 - Bounty Ball; Xingo's Back
 12:30PM OK K.O.!
 Let's Be Heroes - You Get Me; Rad Likes Robots
+01:00PM The Amazing World of Gumball - The Cycle; The Wicked
+01:30PM The Amazing World of Gumball - The Stars; The Traitor
+02:00PM Unikitty! - Buggin' Out; Chair
+02:30PM Unikitty! - Kickflip McPuppycorn; Super Amazing Raft Adventure
+03:15PM The Amazing World of Gumball - The Origins
+03:30PM The Amazing World of Gumball - The Origins Part 2; The Diet
 04:00PM The Powerpuff Girls - Can't Buy Love; Largo
+04:30PM The Amazing World of Gumball - The Ex
 05:00PM Teen Titans - X
 05:30PM Teen Titans - Betrothed
 06:00PM Cartoon Network Movie - Ben 10: Race Against Time